nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

 Submitted 100 jobs on 10 genes tests.
 I expect some of them failed due to limited gene number.
 I will expand those tests to more genes tomorrow.

+---

+Back to work at TTU today!
+I gonna check the parallel script to make sure the parallel is perfectly working on the distance matrix.